maxexcloo/homelab-docker/README.md

 # Docker configuration

-Docker services configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.
+Docker configuration (SOPS-encrypted), generated and managed by the homelab OpenTofu repository.